 Submission guidelines: The Malaysian Journal of Social Administration welcomes original papers on a wide range of topics relating to human services, social problems and issues.
-Book reviews are also welcomed.
 Manuscripts shall not exceed 20 pages, including tables, notes and references, using A4 size.
 The number of tables, diagrams and notes should be kept to the minimum.
 The Journal style follows the format specified in the Publication Manual of the American Psychological Association.
 Manuscripts may be either in Malay (with English title & abstract) or English and shall not be returned.
 The following information shall be included on a separate cover page – author’s name, affiliation, mailing address, e-mail address, telephone numbers, and a biographical note of not more than 50 words.

 There are no fees payable to submit or publish in this journal.